Arthritis Research UK—November 12, 2013

 Hospital for Special Surgery (HSS) in New York City recently joined forces with the SLE Lupus Foundation, a charitable organization, to carry out Facebook chat sessions for lupus patients in order to educate them on their disease and underline the importance of maintaining relationships with rheumatologists.

 Results presented at the American College of Rheumatology annual meeting in San Diego showed how these online chat sessions were able to raise awareness of the condition, reach a wider audience, allow for interaction between patients and healthcare providers and answer patients' questions about lupus.

-Read the full story at arthritisresearchuk.org.
+This story originally appeared at arthritisresearchuk.org.